Birding in Estonia

 Greater Spotted Eagle

 Protected and very rare breeder.
-Declining.
+On the verge of extirpation.
 Often interbreeding with Lesser Spotted Eagle so some birds can be un-identifiable in the field.

 Uncommon (local) but still fairly easy to locate in suitable habitat.
 Arrives in the last days of May.
-Prefers hilly deciduous forests, rarely in mixed forest.
+Prefers hilly deciduous forests, also in old mixed forest.

 Common in suitable habitat.
 Prefers old deciduous or mixed forests (like most of our woodpeckers).